Q: What is Effexor?

 Q: How do I take Effexor?

-A: Effexor is taken by mouth, with food, as prescribed by your doctor.
-Swallow capsules whole, without crushing or chewing.
+A: Effexor is taken by mouth, with food, as prescribed by your healthcare provider.
+Swallow the capsules whole, without crushing or chewing.
 You may, if preferred, open the capsule, sprinkle the contents on a spoonful of applesauce, take right away without chewing, and follow with a glass of water.

 Q: Is Effexor safe for children and teens?

 A: Possibly.
 Since 2006, the FDA has worked closely with the manufacturers of all marketed antidepressants (including Effexor) to fully evaluate the risk of suicidality in children, adolescents, and adults treated with these medications.
 Effexor maker Wyeth Pharmaceuticals added a black box warning to Effexor's prescribing information describing the increased risk of suicidal thoughts and behavior in children and teens taking antidepressants.

 If you or your teen are taking Effexor, seek help immediately if you or your child have suicidal ideation or make any comments about suicide.
 The National Suicide Prevention Lifeline is available 24/7 at 1-800-273-TALK (1-800-273-8255).

 Q: Are there any drug interactions between Effexor and other drugs or foods?